jaspervdv/IFC_BuildingEnvExtractor/README.md

 To construct the LoD 2.2 shell all the filtered roofing surfaces are extruded in a negative x-direction towards the xy plane.
 The resulting solids are merged and converted to the LoD 2.2 shell.

-### High level shells
+### High level shells (WIP)

 The high level shells (Lod 0.2 w/ footprint and 3.2) are extracted via a voxelization system that is refined by ray casting.
 The voxelization process is inspired by the room growing process described by [Vaart et al., (2022)](#1).
 The starting point is a voxel that is outside of the building.
 Every object that intersects with the growing shape is stored.
 The surfaces of each found object are then filtered with the help of a ray casting system which casts rays from points on each surface to the center of the exterior voxels.
 The found objects are merged into the LoD3.2 shell when done in 3D.
 This process can also be executed in a 2D section at the ground floor level to create the footprints.

+At this moment in time this extraction method is slow and does not return solids.

-### voxel shells (WIP)
+### voxel shells

-Additionally the tool will also be able to export a voxel shell based on the input model.
+Additionally the tool will also be able to export a shell based on the voxelgrid that is used in the other processes.
 This will be stored as LoD5.0.
-LoD5.0 has only been partially implemented in the current tool and does not yet output reliable results (failing and slow simplification process).
+Note that this is a voxelgrid that is used primairily for filtering and raycasting purposes.
+Possibly this will follow different rules than are anticipated.

 ## Inner shell generation Methods (Experimental/WIP)